msrconf/msrconf/2019/sc-candidates.md

 * [Baishakhi Ray](#Ray)
 * [Xin Xia](#Xia)

 The electronic voting period will be from June 24 to July 8, 2019.
 The results will be announced in the mid July.
 Only registered MSR 2019 attendees can vote.
-We will send voting instructions by email on June 24, 2019
+We will send voting instructions by email on June 24, 2019.

+The current members of the Steering Committee are listed here: http://www.msrconf.org/sc

 ## <a name="Bezemer"></a>Cor-Paul Bezemer